You may have learned in life about the Golden Rule: Treat how you’d like to be treated. But, did you guys know there is a golden accounting, too?

 If you’d like to keep your records open and correct, obey the three simple accounting principles and yes everyone in this field follows them whether it’s an accounting firm or a professional.

-We have covered all main points regarding Golden Rules Of Accounting in the story below.
+We have covered all the main points regarding Golden Rules Of Accounting in the story below.

 3 Golden Rules of Accounting Explained